Website Copy Not Converting? Here’s Why (And How to Fix It)

 Your actual audience is messier, more complex, and way more interesting than any avatar you could dream up.
 They have specific problems, specific language patterns, and specific ways they talk about their pain points.
 But you won’t discover any of that by making up stories about fictional people.

-Red Flags Your Website Copy Not Converting
+5 Signs Your Website Copy Is Not Converting Visitors

 People compliment your website but don’t buy.
 “I love your site!” doesn’t pay the bills.
 If you’re getting lots of compliments but no conversions, your copy is probably too vague or not addressing the right pain points.